Milie971/Milie971/README.md

 - 👋 Hi, I’m @Milie971
 - 👀 I’m interested in learning coding and create beautiful website
-- 🌱 I’m currently learning JavaScript and Java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...